Nicola898989/swallows/README.md

 ## 📄 License

-This project is licensed under the MIT License.
+This project is licensed under the **GNU General Public License v3.0 (GPLv3)** - see the [LICENSE](LICENSE) file for details.

+This license guarantees that:
+- Anyone can freely use, modify, and distribute this software.
+- Any modifications or derived works **must also remain open source** under the same GPLv3 license.
+- The software remains free for everyone, forever.